Treblle/docs/src/pages/en/introduction.md

 ## Getting Started

 To get started with Treblle, <a href="https://app.treblle.com/register" target="_blank">sign up</a> for a free account.
-Then check the [integrations](/en/integrations) to find the Treblle SDK for the platform your API is built on.
+Then check the [integrations](/en/integrations) page to find the Treblle SDK for the platform your API is built on.
 We've covered most of all the popular backend languages and frameworks out there.

 Found a missing integration or your language/framework is not in the docs?
 Please suggest it on Discord <a href="https://treblle.com/chat">#integration-ideas channel</a> and even consider adding it yourself on GitHub.